tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 @@@

 Next, we will instantiate `InstalledAppAuthAdapter`.
 There is a factory already available to create the required instance.
-We will create a small factory on top this factory to keep our Main.scala clean.
+We will create a small factory on top of this factory to keep our Main.scala clean.

 Scala
 :   @@snip [Adapter-Factory](../../../../../examples/src/main/scala/example/auth/installed/AdapterFactory.scala) { #adapter-factory }